 In March 2017, GASB issued SGAS No. 85, "Omnibus 2017" (GASB No. 85).
 GASB No. 85 addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pensions and other postemployment benefits).
 This statement is effective for the Agency in 2018.
-The Agency is currently assessing the financial statement impact of adopting this statement but does not expect it to be material.
+The Agency has assessed the financial statement impact of adopting the new statement, and its impact is not material.

 In May 2017, GASB issued SGAS No. 86, "Certain Debt Extinguishment Issues" (GASB No. 86).
 The primary objective of this statement is to improve consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources (resources other than the proceeds of refunding debt) are placed in an irrevocable trust for the sole purpose of extinguishing debt.

 GASB No. 86 also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
 This statement is effective for the Agency in 2018.
-The Agency is currently assessing the financial statement impact of adopting this statement.
+The Agency has assessed the financial statement impact of adopting the new statement, and its impact is not material.